 Notes on the Synology DS1621+’s RAM upgrade

 Per Synology, you can upgrade the server up to 32GB (2x 16B) of RAM.
 That’s likely because the company only sells 16GB and lower-capacity sticks.
-Since the server runs 64-bit Linux, I don’t see why it can’t handle more than 32GB.
+Since the server runs 64-bit Linux, I don’t see why it can handle more than 32GB.

 In any case, keep the following in mind when it comes to memory upgrade:

 - It's best to use RAM approved by Synology.
 (Which is very expensive, unfortunately.)

 - You can use certain third-party RAM if you want to take the risk.
 In this case, the server will give you an "unsupported" memory warning, which you can turn off in the Control Panel's notification area.

 - It’s OK to use two sticks of different sizes (like a 4GB and an 8GB).
 Generally, in the server world, there’s no benefit in using two identical sticks.
 In my case, I tried the server out with 4GB and 16GB sticks.

 - The DS1621+ won’t work with the DS1618+’s stock RAM (it’s a non-ECC).
 So in an upgrade, you can’t move the old RAM over.
 However, the other way around is possible.
 The DS1618+ will take RAM used for the DS1621+, but only if you have removed its stock non-ECC stick.

 Finally, the DS1621+’s two NVMe M.2 slots are hidden inside the server on its left inner wall.
 To get to them, you will need to remove a few drive trays from 1 to 4.
 Nonetheless, you can easily install or remove the SSD with bare hands.

 Notes on using cache on Synology DS1621+

-While the M.2 slots’ availability is a welcome change, the use of them only applies to applications that require fast random access performance.
+While the M.2 slots' availability is a welcome change, their use only applies to applications that require fast random access performance.
 Examples of these applications include database access, video/audio editing, webpage serving, etc.